-ENGL 1002 In this course, students will increase their listening, reading, writing, and speaking skills in English as a second language.
+In this course, students will increase their listening, reading, writing, and speaking skills in English as a second language.
 Students will demonstrate an understanding of the elements of grammar, literature and the development of the writing, reading, and listening abilities as well as the speaking skills.
 Also they will apply critical thinking skills in reading and writing.

 Prerequisite: ENGL 1001

-ENGL 2040 3 semester credits English Writing and Composition In this course, students will analyze the main elements of communication and the methodology of planning, textualization and review in the writing process.
+ENGL 2040 English Writing and Composition

+In this course, students will analyze the main elements of communication and the methodology of planning, textualization and review in the writing process.
 They will also integrate spelling and grammar into text composition.
 In addition, they will explain the elements and structure of the monograph and its relevance in the professional field.
 Finally, they will develop a monograph on a topic of their interest.

-ENT2041 Managing Change Lecture/Lab 4.5 Quarter Credits In this course, students will develop skills related to organizational development (OD) and change management.
+Managing Change Lecture/Lab

+In this course, students will develop skills related to organizational development (OD) and change management.
 They will also create a comprehensive change management plan for effective change implementation.
 Furthermore, the students will evaluate the key success factors in change effectiveness.

+Entrepreneurship Lecture/Lab

-ENT3311 Entrepreneurship Lecture/Lab 4.5 Quarter Credits In this course, students will assess the fundamentals of entrepreneurship and the key attributes of entrepreneurial thinking.
+In this course, students will assess the fundamentals of entrepreneurship and the key attributes of entrepreneurial thinking.
 They will analyze business opportunities, the elements of a business plan, and the components of marketing.
 Additionally, students will evaluate options for raising capital and key performance indicators derived from financial statements.
+Moreover, students will develop the necessary knowledge and entrepreneurial thinking skills for business.